kaoskorobase/oscpp/README.md

 ## Usage

-**oscpp** puts everything in the `OSCPP` namespace, with the two most important subnamespaces `Client` for constructing packets and `Server` for parsing packets.
+**oscpp** places everything in the `OSCPP` namespace, with the two most important subnamespaces `Client` for constructing packets and `Server` for parsing packets.

-First let's have a look at how to construct OSC packets: Assuming you have allocated a buffer before, you can construct a client packet on the stack and start filling the buffer with data.
-When all the data has been written, the `size()` method returns the actual size in bytes of the resulting OSC packet.
+First let's have a look at how to build OSC packets in memory: Assuming you have allocated a buffer you can construct a client packet on the stack and start filling the buffer with data.
+When all the data has been written, the `size` method returns the actual size in bytes of the resulting OSC packet.

 ~~~~
 #include <oscpp/client.hpp>